-81. “Doubles strategy” – I would say, everything you need about doubles strategy and tactics you can find in the Doubles Tennis Tactics section where you’ll learn how to play different types of teams, players, how to serve, when to poach, and so much more.
+81. “Doubles strategy” – I would say, everything you need about doubles strategy and tactics can be found in the Doubles Tennis Tactics section where you’ll learn how to play different types of teams, players, how to serve, when to poach, and so much more.

 83. “I play doubles mostly and I believe I have every aspect of the game except being able to volley from mid court.
 Hence, my serve and volleys are not that effective unless I get closer to the net such as midway into the service box.
 This is not always possible given that sometimes the ball comes back at my feet right after I land into the court.
 What should I do?” – You can do the following: 1) stay back after the serve and advance to the net on the next shot 2) develop a better half-volley (bend the knees and work on your balance)

-84. “psychology and strategy” – For strategy see the answer at no. 81.
-Some interesting (I hope) articles in regard to how to “see” every tennis stroke I wrote in the Mental Tennis section at WebTennis24.com.
+84. “psychology and strategy” – For strategy, see the answer at no. 81.
+Some interesting (I hope) articles in regard to how to “see” every tennis stroke were written in the Mental Tennis section at WebTennis24.com.
 You might find it very interesting.

-87. “In a word, ANTICIPATION.” – The anticipation in tennis has a lot to do with your knowledge of court positioning and body language (based on which you can tell your opponent’s shot selection).
-With conscious analysis of the two aspects you’ll be able to anticipate more and more of your opponents’ intentions.
+87. “In a word, ANTICIPATION.” – Anticipation in tennis has a lot to do with your knowledge of court positioning and body language (based on which you can tell your opponent’s shot selection).
+With conscious analysis of the two aspects, you’ll be able to anticipate more and more of your opponents’ intentions.

 89. “Return of serve from backhand side to include returning kick serves.” – It depends of how much kick the server can deliver: how high the ball bounces and how fast.
-Also you should specify whether you hit a one-handed or two-handed backhand.
-You can control the kick serves better with two-hands while the one-handed backhand are more difficult.
-Position yourself further back to gain more time, wait for the ball to lower and lose some of its speed.
-Mostly, as with any kind of extra-spin serves, make sure you avoid blocking the ball; instead try hitting hard through the ball to counteract the force of the spin.
+Also, you should specify whether you hit a one-handed or two-handed backhand.
+You can control the kick serve better with two-hands while the one-handed backhand is more difficult.
+Position yourself further back to gain more time, and wait for the ball to lower and lose some of its speed.
+Mostly, as with any kind of extra-spin serve, make sure you avoid blocking the ball; instead, try hitting hard through the ball to counteract the force of the spin.